PowerCommands/PowerCommands2022/README.md

  - Validation rules with attribute
  - Diagnostic
  - Secret handling to protect sensitive information like password or authentication tokens in the configuration file.
- - Command completion, with history, suggestions, flags and support for Path/File navigation and color highlightning when typing a valid command
+ - Command completion, with history, suggestions, options and support for Path/File navigation and color highlightning when typing a valid command
  - Progressbar
  - Download files
  - Password prompt